bit-bots/bitbots_main/wolfgang_webots_sim/docs/index.rst

 Thirdly, delete the compass from both IMUs.

-Fourthly, add the following code into both imu `Solid` nodes.
-Afterwards there should be the fields translation, rotation, physics, boundingObject, children(Accelerometer, Gyo), name
+Fourthly, add the following fields into both imu `Solid` nodes.
+Afterwards the Solids should have the following fields: translation, rotation, physics, boundingObject, children(Accelerometer, Gyo), name

 .. code-block:: json